-- 43. The Council will ensure that all of its treasury management activities comply with its statutory powers and regulatory requirements.
+- 43. The Council will ensure that all its treasury management activities comply with its statutory powers and regulatory requirements.
 It will demonstrate such compliance, if required to do so, to all parties with whom it deals in such activities.
 In framing its credit and counterparty policy under TMP1(1) credit and counterparty risk management, it will ensure that there is evidence of counterparties' powers, authority and compliance in respect of the transactions they may effect with the Council, particularly with regard to duty of care and fees charged. - 44.
 The Council recognises that future legislative or regulatory changes may impact on its treasury management activities and, so far as it is reasonably able to do so, will seek to minimise the risk of these impacting adversely on the Council. - 45.
 The Council is an administering authority in the Local Government Pension Scheme and is required, under the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009, to invest any fund money that is not needed immediately to make payments.
-Responsibility for the investment of Pension Fund cash surpluses has been delegated to the Pension Fund Committee.
+Responsibility for approving and monitoring the implementation of the Pension Fund treasury management strategy has been delegated to the Pension Fund Committee.